thixotropist/ghidra_import_tests/content/en/docs/notes/hardware.md

 Link layer processing means a packet mix of stacked MPLS and VLAN tags with IPv4 and IPv6 network layers underneath.
 Packet header processing won't need 32 bit addressing, but might benefit from the high memory bandwidth of a 64 bit core.
-Fast header hashing combined with fast hashmap session lookups (for MPLS, VLAN, and selected IP) or fash trie session lookups (for IPv4 and IPv6).
+Fast header hashing combined with fast hashmap session lookups (for MPLS, VLAN, and selected IP) or fast trie session lookups (for IPv4 and IPv6).
 Network stacks can have a lot of branches, creating pipeline stalls, so hyperthreading may make sense.

 Denial of Service and overload protections make fast analytics necessary at the session level.
 That's where a 64 bit core with vector and other extensions can be useful.